ZeusSoftIngBueroBauer/ZSQtLib/Doc/BasicConceptsErrorHandling.md

-/*!
-@defgroup _GRP_BasicConcepts_ErrorHandling Error Handling
-@ingroup _GRP_BasicConcepts
-@brief Introduction to the error handling concept within the ZSQtLib.
+@page _PAGE_BasicConcepts_ErrorHandling Introduction to the error handling concept within the ZSQtLib.

 Description of an error
 =======================